isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 Neo’s  big  breakthrough  was  at  the 1951 Asian Games in New Delhi where he clinched four gold medals.
 The “Freestyle King” then competed in the 1952 Helsinki Olympics.
 By 1953, he was already widely regarded as among the world’s best.
 This was evident in 1954 when he took part in a 100-metre freestyle race in Singapore, narrowly losing to Australian star Jon Henricks, who later went on to clinch gold at the 1956 Melbourne Olympics.

-For sports fans of Neo’s generation, his  star  appeal  was  evident:  in  those media-starved days, it was affirmed by an enduring image – a picture of him shak- ing hands with the first prime minister of India, Jawaharlal Nehru, as the latter paid homage to the Singapore contingent during the Asian Games in New Delhi.
+For sports fans of Neo’s generation, his  star  appeal  was  evident:  in  those media-starved days, it was affirmed by an enduring image – a picture of him shaking hands with the first prime minister of India, Jawaharlal Nehru, as the latter paid homage to the Singapore contingent during the Asian Games in New Delhi.

-eo was but one of the pioneers of Singapore sports who left their indelible mark at a time when institutional  support  was practically non-existent.
+Neo was but one of the pioneers of Singapore sports who left their indelible mark at a time when institutional  support  was practically non-existent.
 There were others like him.
 Leading the way was weightlifter Tan Howe Liang who won a much-coveted silver medal at the 1960 Rome Olympics.
 It would take another 48 years before Singapore’s women’s table tennis team clinched a silver medal at the 2008 Beijing Olympics – a telling detail reflecting the rarity and magnitude of Tan’s feat, which he achieved under most unfavourable circumstances.

 His was a poignant story about how a boy from Swatow, China, and then Chinatown, Singapore, made good on the international stage.
 Competing in the lightweight category in Rome, Tan – suffering cramps and writhing in agony – defied doctors’ advice to quit.
 Instead, he persevered and was rewarded with a silver medal – behind Russia’s Viktor Bushuyev but ahead of Iraq's Abdul Wahid Aziz.
 Tan – who had made personal sacrifices without  expectations  of reward in an era when athletes pursued sports purely out of passion – was a true sports hero of his time.